Skelet0n-Key/Drone_C-RAM/README.md

 ML vision air defense turret prototype.
 Inspired by C-RAM/CIWS systems.
 Intended to combat small drones at close range, as a last line of defense.
+This prototype features dual tb6600s driving X and Y stepper motors to their thermal limits.
+3d printer belt drive hardware allows for independent gear reduction for each axis.
+A raspberry pi 5 with locally running ML image recognition (yolov8) handles detection, and dictates PID style control on the arduino.
+The use of raspberry pi (linux) and arduino (bare metal c++) allows for ease of use, flexible programming, and direct real time control.
+The turret design accepts AR style airsoft guns via picatinny rail.

 **Challenges & solutions**
 - Learning to interface with the raspberry pi AI cam with integrated IMX500 ASIC to run ML locally.